📖 MySQL Create a Database and Tables

 - InnoDB

-- The default storage engine for MySQL 5.5 and later.
+- Default engine in MySQL 5.5 and later.
+Supports transactions and foreign key constraints.

 - MyISAM